To create an online course or eLearning, you typically require:

 These hybrids can be a great option in some circumstances, especially if you are looking for a relatively quick and easy solution to get a course online.
 In our experience, the biggest limitations to these hybrids include:

 - Your course is not publishable as a SCORM file – this means you generally can not share, supply or sell it to another organisation to put in their LMS

 - The inbuilt authoring tools often don’t have the same level of flexibility or number of features as dedicated eLearning authoring tools

 - By their nature, having your content effectively locked into the LMS can tie you to the hybrid platform may reduce flexibility and options.

 Exception 2: Having your course on the Web

-If you don’t need to know who completed your course or record assessment results some eLearning Authoring tools like RISE and Storyline will publish your course a ‘web file’.
+If you don’t need to know who completed your course or record assessment results some eLearning Authoring tools like Rise 360 and Storyline 360 will publish your course as a ‘web file’.
 This means you can put your course on your website for anybody to access in a similar way to webpage.

 Learn more about eLearning